LAGameStudio/pixitron/README.md

 ## License

 [CC0 1.0 (Public Domain)](LICENSE.md)
-(Note: PixiJS is MIT Licensed seperately but contained in this Electron app starting place)
+(Note: Howler.js and PixiJS are MIT Licensed seperately but contained in this Electron app starting place)